Scheduling an Appointment

-What help can I get in a conference?
+What help can I get in an appointment?

-The Writing Specialists will help you define the problems you are having, whether in the initial analysis of the problem, the organization, the drafting, or the final editing.
-They will then guide you in solving those problems.
-A Writing Specialist can objectively assess your writing and what information is actually being conveyed to the reader.
+A Writing Specialist or Senior Teaching Fellow can objectively assess the clarity of your writing and determine what information actually is being conveyed to the reader.
 You will get guidance in making your writing clear, concise, well reasoned, and effective.
-You will also get suggestions on any style, grammar, and punctuation issues.
+You also will get suggestions on any style, grammar, and punctuation issues.

 - Submit a writing sample or a draft of your project no later than 24 hours before your appointment to ensure thoughtful review.
 If possible, include a copy of the assignment prompt with your draft.

-- First-year students often share the same deadlines, so make your conference appointment early!
+- First-year students often share the same deadlines, so set up your appointment early!

-- Writing Specialists are not permitted to review student works that will be submitted for competition or works in which the assigning professor has prohibited any outside help.
+- The Writing Specialist is not permitted to review student works that will be submitted for competition or works in which the assigning professor has prohibited any outside help.